 Remember to always check with the farm's own website or facebook page before you go - or call or email them if they don't have a website or Facebook page.
 Conditions at the farms and crops can change literally overnight, so if you want to avoid a wasted trip out there - check with the farm directly before you go!
 And if you know of any farms I missed and want to add a farm, please let me know!
 I'm making updates for this year as fast as I can - if you find anything out-of-date, wrong or not working - please let me know!

-Notes for January 2019: Not much growing outside at this time of year.
-But stored US apples are still available.
+Notes for February 2019: Not much growing outside at this time of year, unless you live in southern California, southern Texas, Florida or along the Gulf coast where citrus are ripe, and believe it or not, the blueberry and strawberry season in those areas is about to start.
+See your state harvest calendar .
 And this is a good time to learn how to preserve foods ahead of the season, like making applesauce or jam.
 See our comprehensive list of easy home canning, jam and jelly making, preserving, drying and freezing directions.
 You can access recipes and other resources from the drop down menus at the top of the page or the site search.
 It is also a great time of year and easy to make your own ice cream, even gelato, or low fat or low sugar ice cream - see this page.
 If you have any questions or suggestions, feel free to write me!

 Easter will be April 21, 2019 - if you want to take your children to a free Easter egg hunt - see our companion website to find a local Easter Egg hunt!

 Children's Consignment Sales occur in both the Spring and Fall See our companion website to find a local community or church kid's consignment sale!

 Click on the resources drop-down above, if you need a county map